FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Terraform Data

-Plain data values such as Local Values and Input Variables don't have any side-effects to plan against and so they aren't valid in `replace_triggered_by`.
+Plain data values such as Local Values and Input Variables don't have any side-effects to plan against and so they are not valid in `replace_triggered_by`.
 You can use `terraform_data`'s behavior of planning an action each time input changes to indirectly use a plain value to trigger replacement.

 ```tf
 variable "revision" {